OpenNews/srccon/logistics/index.md

 Philly has several [hacker and maker spaces](http://hackerspaces.org/wiki/Philadelphia), which are all a relatively quick transit ride from the venue.

 ###Remote Participation
-SRCCON is a conversational, small-group-centric event rather than a series of presentations, which means it doesn't lend itself well to livestreaming.
-We are working out a few ways for people who aren't at the event to gain access to some of the ideas and conversations that emerge, and will publish details here when we have them.
+SRCCON is a conversational, small-group-centric event rather than a series of presentations, which means it doesn&rsquo;t lend itself well to livestreaming.
+We are working out a few ways for people who aren&rsquo;t at the event to gain access to some of the ideas and conversations that emerge, and will publish details here when we have them.

 ###Want more info?
 We&rsquo;re still building out this page so if you have any questions, just [email Erika Owens](mailto:erika@mozillafoundation.org) and we&rsquo;ll research your question and update the site.